Ohio Turnpike Toll.com

 What happens if you don't pay

 1. 1First invoice arrives in the mail.
-Sent to the registered vehicle owner.
-Cash rate plus any administrative processing fee.
+Sent to the registered vehicle owner at the unpaid-toll rate, plus a $5 administrative fee for in-lane unpaid tolls.

 4. 4Registration hold.
 Persistent non-payment can result in your registration being held by the Ohio BMV.
 Some other states have reciprocity arrangements.